Kathleen Scanlon, Chairperson

 Zonta International, its districts and its clubs shall be nonpartisan and nonsectarian.

-Encouraging new collaboration with two like-minded organizations.
+Encouraging new collaboration with like-minded organizations.

 ADVOCACY: POLITICAL YES, NON-PARTISAN, YES